 What does PPI mean?

 PPI stands for patient and public involvement.
-We sometimes refer to it simple as public involvement, as the word 'public' can include patients, potential patients, carers, and people how use health and social care services.
+We sometimes refer to it simply as public involvement, as the word 'public' can include patients, potential patients, carers, and people how use health and social care services.

 There are a range of public involvement activities you can get involved in.
 These can vary from asking for your views to help us make decisions, to designing and undertaking work and research in partnership with us.
-We refer to these different activities as being on a 'ladder' as seen below:
+We refer to these different activities as being on a 'ladder' as seen below

 When we climb higher up the ‘ladder’, the more equal our relationship becomes with our PPI members.
 Currently, at King’s CRF, we’re at the ‘informing, consulting and engaging’ stages.
 As we continue our PPI journey at the King’s CRF we aspire to move further up the ladder towards ‘co-producing’.